Forecast: 'Purge,' 'Internship' Fight For First on Quiet Weekend

 Avengers director Joss Whedon's micro-budget Shakespeare adaptation Much Ado About Nothing also opens at five locations this weekend.
 Distributor Roadside Attractions is coming off Mud, which is the label's biggest hit yet with $16.8 million.
 Much Ado should score a strong per-theater average this weekend, though even with the Whedon connection it will likely be too niche to come close to matching Mud.

-Bar for Success With a very wide release and two major comedy stars, The Internship really ought to be earning at least $20 million this weekend.
+With a very wide release and two major comedy stars, The Internship really ought to be earning at least $20 million this weekend.
 The Purge is fine at $15 million, and a success at $20 million.